Mark Daigneault: Personal life

 Daigneault's father, Rick, is a 1980 graduate of the College of the Holy Cross, and was a member of the Crusader baseball team.
-Daigneault's wife, Ashley Kerr, whom he got married to in 2019, is a women's gymnastics assistant coach at the University of Oklahoma.
+Daigneault's wife, Ashley Kerr, whom he married in 2019, is a women's gymnastics assistant coach at the University of Oklahoma.
 They have since had two children together, born in 2021 and 2023.

 As a child, Daigneault attended former NBA assistant coach Mark Osowski's youth basketball camp and later helped run the camp following Osowski's death.
 Daigneault credits Osowski's influence and experience working with him to the possibility of becoming an NBA coach.
 Daigneault was also steered into enrolling at the University of Connecticut by his former high school basketball coach Steve Dubzinski.
 Dubzinski helped Daigneault receive his first experience in college basketball as a student manager for the Huskies.